 Like I pulled-up at an actual street food vendor the other day and had this AWESOME burrito and now I’m preoccupied with the idea of making my own street food at home.

-How to Make this Shredded Chicken Street Tacos Recipe
+How to Make this Easy Shredded Chicken Street Tacos Recipe

 If you’ve ever been hankering for a chicken taco, this might be the easiest way to satiate that need.
 I prefer to bake my chicken, keeping it as healthy as I can – and as hands-off as I can.
-So, once you get your seasoning on it, you just bake the chicken for 20 minutes or so and you’re ready to cuddle that chicken with some tortillas!
+So, once you get your seasoning on it, you just bake the chicken for about 45 minutes at 350ºF (if you’re using breasts–for thighs, bake at 400ºF for 35 to 45 minutes) or so and you’re ready to cuddle that chicken with some tortillas!
 Woohoo!

 However, maybe you’d like to just come home to tacos – and I’m here to tell you, this same recipe will work well in the slow cooker, Instant Pot and even a frying pan.